 Cost: Magento vs WooCommerce

-For most startups, the cost is one of the most significant factors in decision-making.
-When starting your eCommerce website, you need to evaluate the cost while factoring in how those costs will grow as you need more resources, add-ons, and other services.
+When starting your eCommerce website, you need to evaluate the cost.
+You must also factor in how those costs will grow as you need more resources, addons, and other services.

-Cost of Magento Ecommerce Platform
+Cost of Magento eCommerce Platform

-Second, you have Adobe Commerce, which includes 2 paid plans.
-The Commerce Pro plan includes Adobe application, support, deployment tools, CDN, 50GB of testing, DDoS protection, WAF, and more.
+The Commerce Pro plan includes the Adobe application, support, deployment tools, and CDN.
+It also includes 50GB of testing, DDoS protection, WAF, and more.

-On the other hand, there is a Manager Services plan that offers additional features like designated cloud infrastructure, custom site monitoring and personalized run book, go-live process coaching, dedicated escalation management, and more.
+On the other hand, there is a Managed Services plan.
+This offers additional features like designated cloud infrastructure, custom site monitoring, and personalized run books.

 To find out the prices for each of these plans, you’ll need to get in touch with the sales team and request a quote.